Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

   - __tests__/ComponentA.test.jsx
   - __tests__/ComponentA.test.case1.json
   - __tests__/ComponentA.text.case1.result.json
+- Do not use snapshot tests to test the state of a component.
+  - Imagine the following case: User clicks on a button and we display an alert.
+You can test this behavior with a snapshot, but it has many disadvantages.
+You can also just use the react-testing-library method `getByText()` to check if the alert is being displayed
+  - When you create a snapshot you will need to update the snapshot often, for example when the button style changes.
+  - Good use case for snapshot tests: check if a complex result of a function call is correct.
+- Test timeouts
+  - We have some flaky tests which fail, when jest has less resources to run the tests and the execution of a test just takes more time.
+In this case you will see failing tests with the error message “Exceeded timeout of 5000 ms for a test”.
+  - You can avoid this by increasing the timeout for jest tests. `yarn test --maxWorkers=150%`.
+  - You can reduce also the timeout: `yarn test --maxWorkers=25%`.
+This can be helpful if you want to get an idea how the result looks on computers with less power.
+- Chrome extension “Testing Playground”
+  - Helps you find the best queries to select elements

 ### Injecting stores
 When writing new code, you should prefer injecting stores into your components with CombinedProvider instead of using StoreProvider